Wildflower Guide: The Sunflowers and Other High Season Blooms

 deer creek trail mule's ears sunflowers

-It’s hard to walk anywhere in the Gunnison Valley without seeing at least of few of these beauties.
-They are named after their leaves which are the size and shape of a mule’s ear.
-The leaf is the easiest way to identify this flower from its look-a-likes due to its shape, but also that it typically grows from the base and not the stalk.
-It is one of our Colorado wildflower faves!
+Mule’s Ears Sunflowers are common and easy to spot around Gunnison Valley.
+They are named after their leaves, which are the size and shape of a mule’s ear.
+The leaf is the easiest way to identify this flower from other sunflowers.
+They also typically grow from the base and not the stalk.
+They grow in big groups and blanket the ground from mid-June to early August.

 Aspen Sunflower (Helianthella quinquenervis)